varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/guides/CustomFonts.md

 > [!NOTE]
 > The above layout may be slightly overkill if you are sure you'll only ever have a single font, but it's flexible
-> enough to support additional fonts if you decide to add more in the future, which is why we recommend it as a general
+> enough to support additional fonts if you decide to add more in the future, which is why we recommend it as general
 > advice here.

 Now, you need to reference this CSS file from your `build.gradle.kts` script: